 No matter how long they’ve been together, couples will run into problems with each other.
 Part of the communicative process is understanding how to have an open conversation.
 This discussion is a vital part of resolving any marriage conflict.

 It can sometimes be a difficult process on either side of the relationship.
 You can communicate with your partner better if you look out for some universal issues.
-This article will discuss three common marriage communication problems and comes from the office of Lee A. Schwartz, a busy Philadelphia divorce lawyer.
+This article will discuss three common marriage communication problems and comes from the office of Lee A. Schwartz, is a busy Philadelphia divorce lawyer.

 Differences in Spending Habits